dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 }
 ```

 Now group the template as well.
 First surround both elements with a `<div></div>` element and indent them.
-Then place the `formGroupName` directive and **set it equal to the name of the nested FormGroup and change each reference to the FormControls**:
+Then place the `formGroupName` directive and **set it equal to the name of the nested FormGroup and change each reference of the FormControls for `email` and `confirmEmail`**:

 ```js
 <div formGroupName="emailGroup">      // <-- the surrounded div for the nested FormGroup